Chicago Public Media

-Chicago Public Media (CPM) is a not-for-profit media company that operates as the primary National Public Radio member organization for Chicago.
-It owns three non-commercial educational FM broadcast stations and one FM translator, and produces the programs Wait Wait...
-Don't Tell Me! for NPR stations and This American Life which is self-distributed but uses PRX for distribution to other radio stations.

-On January 30, 2022, Chicago Public Media formally took over the Chicago Sun-Times daily newspaper.
+Chicago Public Media (CPM) is a not-for-profit radio and print media company.
+CPM operates as the primary National Public Radio member organization for Chicago.
+It owns three non-commercial educational FM broadcast stations and one FM translator.
+In addition to local news and information productions, it produces the programs Wait Wait...
+Don't Tell Me! for NPR stations, and This American Life which is distributed by PRX to other radio stations.
+On January 30, 2022, Chicago Public Media acquired the Chicago Sun-Times daily newspaper.